2i2c-org/team-compass/finance/payments.md

 Ends in `4164`.

 This is used for most purchases by 2i2c, including recurring service payments, travel payments on behalf of team members, etc.

+The information for this card can be found in our [BitWarden account](account:bitwarden).

 ### Cloud credits card